 Internet and Phone

-Internet service by land-line is not available to the campsite, according to the local internet provider.
-A satellite internet provider is being trialed in 2023.
-The service will be reserved primarily for use by speakers and teachers, though your camp manager may be able to make arrangements for others who require access.
+A satellite internet provider is accessible, though excessive traffic from campers will tend to crash the service.
+Please consider taking a break from your online presence during your time at camp.
+The service will be reserved primarily for use by staff, speakers, and teachers, though your camp manager may be able to make arrangements for others who require access.
 There is a single land-line telephone service to the camp.
 Mobile phone connectivity is usually very unreliable.
 Cabins have limited electrical outlets.

 Other